TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

     - `snapshots/`: a folder containing dumps of the system taken with a variable frequency
     - other possible system states (e.g. initial conditions)
 - `Makefile`: a makefile to compile all codes in `src/`
-- `EPYC/`: a folder containing results gathered on ORFEO's EPYC nodes:
+- `EPYC/`: a folder containing data collected on ORFEO's EPYC nodes:
     - `openMP_scal/`
     - `strong_MPI_scal/`
     - `weak_MPI_scal/`
-- `THIN/`: a folder containing results gathered on ORFEO's THIN nodes
+- `THIN/`: a folder containing data collected on ORFEO's THIN nodes
     - `openMP_scal/`
     - `strong_MPI_scal/`
     - `weak_MPI_scal/`